Wendell Potter may be the ideal whistle-blower. The former head of corporate

 Imagine having a perfectly healthy two month old baby and having your insurance

-tell you they won't cover him.
+company tell you they won't cover him.
 One local family says that's

 what's happened to them.